-World Football and Netball Programs: A dedicated World Football Specialist Program and Netball Specialist Program are offered at Years 7, 8, 9 and 10 for those students with a keen interest in further developing their skills in these sports.
+World Football, Netball Program & Women's AFLW: A dedicated World Football Specialist Program and Netball Specialist Program are offered at Years 7, 8, 9 and 10 for those students with a keen interest in further developing their skills in these sports.
 We also offer a Women's AFLW Program at Year 8 and 9.
 Note these courses are offered as an alternative to the Health & PE (Essential) course.
 As this is a popular alternative, a process is in place to select students for this course.
 Students interested in being considered for these programs should contact the Sports Development Coordinator.

 At Gleeson College, all Stage 1 students study the equivalent of seven full year subjects (or 14 semester subjects).
 This is 140 credits towards the South Australian Certificate of Education (SACE).
 Stage 1 students must study: Religion Studies for two semesters, Research Project for one semester, English (Literacy) for two semesters and a least one semester of Mathematics (Numeracy).
 In addition to these compulsory requirements, students choose their remaining eight semesters of work from any other subjects offered at Stage 1, or in some individual cases, Stage 2 (students who demonstrate excellence in their studies may be accelerated to the higher level of study).